-- All DIMMs must be DDR4. - x4 and x8 DRAM based memory modules can be mixed. - If memory modules with different speeds are installed, they operate at the speed of the slowest installed memory module(s). - Populate memory module sockets only if a processor is installed. - o For single-processor systems, sockets A1 to A8 are available. - o For dual-processor systems, sockets A1 to A8 and sockets B1 to B8 are available. - In Optimizer Mode, the DRAM controllers operate independently in the 64-bit mode and provide optimized memory performance.
+- All DIMMs must be DDR4. - Mixing of memory module capacities in a system is not supported. - If memory modules with different speeds are installed, they operate at the speed of the slowest installed memory module(s). - Populate memory module sockets only if a processor is installed. - o For single-processor systems, sockets A1 to A16 are available. - In Optimizer Mode, the DRAM controllers operate independently in the 64-bit mode and provide optimized memory performance.

-Table 17.
+Table 14.
 Memory population rules